cyberbotics/webots/docs/discord/technical-questions-2021.md

 alright. also, could you tell more about your "project?".
 I'm passionate about helping elementry and JH peoples, and want to see if I can help with this is any way

 ##### Deleted User 04/09/2021 21:17:43
-`@sihan is sad` i think you sent the wrong emojis for your reactions, you might have misclicked
+`@sihan` i think you sent the wrong emojis for your reactions, you might have misclicked

 ##### thonk enthusiast 04/09/2021 21:18:25
 He called his project "Roboquest" which is the second row on that link he sent to questforspace